nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 01 - Transcription.md

 Oh.
 Well, you can.
 How far away can you shoot?
 50. 50.

 Alright.
-So I won't unilaterally do that, but I definitely, like I take out my gun, and you see, Rurick.
+So I won't unilaterally do that, but I definitely, like I take out my gun, and you see, Rurik.
 So, again, because of the ring, like, it kind of looks like he, like, reaches behind him and pulls out of nothing like this the shotgun.
 And I take and I load, load it with a, a really odd looking shell.
 It it looks like it's, like, inside of the, like, what's a normal looking shell.

 It looks like there's some kind of it's translucent, and there's some kind of, like, bluish liquid in there.
 When I put it in and cock it to ready it, look at the look at my other two guys like we do with this.
 I would begin to channel elements, maybe.
 Is this a good time to do that?
 Is that the right am I doing the right thing?